muhammadmueenarif/React-Crash-Course-from-Hero-to-Zero/readme.txt

 lifecycle of component and also one component is unmounted. when unmounted state is destroyed.
 props: data shared from parent to child component and cannot be changed directly.
 state: data which local component has and can be changed directly.

+Lec 24.
+Component state and Local Variable. local variable changes does not trigger a render in react component. it means data on page won't be updated. if we want to update everytime, we will use component state. don't use local variables. value of local variable don't store between renders. for example if any text in component updates and we have local variable with set value then it will be reset because rack does not store local variable values between render.

+if we want to use local variable then we should store static data information in it. the data which will never be changed. and for internal component details data that can be changes use component state.